 What do learners need to learn?
-The reasons why it is important to measure the performance of business improvement activities.
-The basic measurement techniques used within performance monitoring and how to use them.
-Skills MC2 MC4 MC5 MC7 The purpose of qualitative performance measurements when considering overall business performance.
+Skills The reasons why it is important to measure the performance of business improvement activities.
+MC2 improvement activities.
+MC4 MC5 The basic measurement techniques used within performance monitoring and MC7 how to use them.
+WO7 The purpose of qualitative performance measurements when considering overall business performance.
 The different methods of assessment used to monitor and measure the performance of business improvement activities, and the types of performance data that they produce.
-The importance of considering the types of assessment methods to be selected for accurate management analysis and decisions.
+The importance of considering the types of assessment methods to be selected for accurate management analysis and decisions. ociocion for accurate management analysis and accisions.